chris-wood/ietf-masque/proposed_charter.md

 on top of QUIC datagram frames would provide for unreliable data transmission and enable transporting UDP and other unreliable flows via a proxy.
 Moreover, it would not introduce potentially redundant or unnecessary recovery mechanisms.
-Lastly, HTTP/3 supports an established request/response semantic that can set up and configure flows for different services.
+Lastly, HTTP supports an established request/response semantic that can set up and configure flows for different services.

 The primary goal of this working group is to develop mechanisms that allow